claytonblythe/redditstream-cli/README.md

  "username":"RedditUsername"
 }
 ```

-Change to the directory of the .py script, and run
+3. Change to the directory of the .py script and run

 `python redditstream-cli.py -s soccer`